Origin of fine structure of the giant dipole resonance in sd-shell nuclei

 \section{Abstract}

 A set of high resolution zero-degree inelastic proton scattering data on $^{24}$Mg, $^{28}$Si, $^{32}$S, and $^{40}$Ca provides new insight into the long-standing puzzle of the origin of fragmentation of the Giant Dipole Resonance (GDR) in $sd$-shell nuclei.
-Understanding is provided by state-of-the-art theoretical Random Phase Approximation (RPA) calculatios for deformed nuclei using for the first time a realistic nucleon-nucleon interaction derived from the Argonne V18 potential with the unitary correlation operator method and supplemented by a phenomenological three-nucloen contact interaction.
+Understanding is achieved by comparison with Random Phase Approximation (RPA) calculations for deformed nuclei using for the first time a realistic nucleon-nucleon interaction derived from the Argonne V18 potential with the unitary correlation operator method and supplemented by a phenomenological three-nucleon contact interaction.
 A wavelet analysis allows to extract significant scales both in the data and calculations characterizing the fine structure of the GDR.
-The fair agreement supports that the fine structure arises from ground-state deformation driven by $\alpha$ clustering.
+The fair agreement for scales in the range of a few hundred keV supports the surmise that the fine structure arises from ground-state deformation driven by $\alpha$ clustering.